pp4rs/DEPRECATED-installation-guide/docs/python.md

 Anaconda is a pre-packaged Python distribution for scientific users.

 Direct your browser to [Anaconda download page](https://www.continuum.io/downloads) and download the Python 3.6 Graphical Installer for your machine.
 Follow the steps provided on the website.
-If you are on a windows machine, check the tips for a smoot install below.

 During the installation you will be asked whether you want Anaconda Python to be added to your PATH. **Click yes!** Even if the installation window gives a warning about adding it to your PATH, please still check that box.